Nocturnalmc/vscodium-setup/README.md

 1. Atom One Light Theme by Mahmoud Ali
 2. Auto Rename Tag by Jun Han
+3. Better Comments by Aaron Bond
+4. Console Ninja by Wallaby.js
-3. DotENV by mikestead
+5. DotENV by mikestead
-4. Git Blame by Wade Anderson
+6. Git Blame by Wade Anderson
-5. Material Icon Theme by Philipp Kief
+7. Material Icon Theme by Philipp Kief
-6. One Dark Pro by binaryify
+8. One Dark Pro by binaryify
-7. Prettier - Code formatter by Prettier
+9. Prettier - Code formatter by Prettier
-8. Tailwind CSS IntelliSense by Tailwind Labs
+10. Tailwind CSS IntelliSense by Tailwind Labs

 ### Download JetBrainsMono Nerd Font from https://www.nerdfonts.com/font-downloads